God and Trump: Does the Lord approve of his administration?

 And he is unrepentant, denying his need for forgiveness.

 But his worst abomination is one that I don’t see his Christian supporters talk about at all: pride.
 Trump is a man of astonishing, gargantuan pride.
 He is constantly exalting himself.
-He makes every issue about him.
+He makes everything about him, even the passing of others.
 He credits himself for everything good, and absolves himself for everything bad.
-The purpose of many of his lies, such as poll numbers and election results, is to glorify himself.
+The purpose of many of his lies, such as poll numbers, economic figures, and election results, is to glorify himself.

 Related: What is the worst sin, and why is it pride?